 But one fateful day, something terrible began to plague this happy bunch.
 A group of ridiculous-looking Youtubers came and captured many of the predatory files (especially the ones that looked like exaggerated Minecraft creepers) for an unknown use.
 The monsters that escaped the Youtubers' foul clutches ordered Cubo to hide in the very center of the forest, where he was to be guarded by the meanest images in the forest, and that was where he stayed for many years.

 One day, a badly corrupted file came to the forest and told everyone in it what had happened to him.
 He was shipped to a factory-like Youtube studio called Parodee Studios, where he suffered plenty of torture and his horrible ordeal was filmed and posted as a Minecraft animation.
 To make matters worse, he told all the monsters that many of his fellow prison-mates have been brutally annihilated by these awful Youtubers and their "friends".
 He said he barely escaped and would have suffered the same fate had it not been for the other surviving prisoners.
 On his way back to Fanart Forest, plenty of user-creatures began to harass him.

 "I never knew they could be so mean!" the file sobbed.

 Then the image monster continued and said he found out what these blasted creatures were trying to do to him.
 For revenge, or because they had a bad sense of humor, these sadistic creatures were trying to return him to Parodee Studios.
-Some have even reported to the Parodee Youtubers, which explained why he came to his neighbors in a hat and robe, among other things.
+Some have even reported to the Parodee Youtubers, which explained why he came to his neighbors in a hat and robe.
 He showed his scars to prove everything he had said.
 All this caused an uproar of screams and insults.